OK-DMR/Hytera_Homebrew_Bridge/README.md

     2. Open `Conventional > General Settings > Access Manager` and in the section "Multisite Access Management" either disable the management or set correct list
 - Q: SNMP does not work correctly, what can I try to fix it?
   - A: Check if SNMP port is set to 161 in `Conventional > General Settings > Network` section `SNMP` at the bottom
+- Q: I'm not getting the upstream connection and/or I'm seeing a lot of logs similar to "MMDVMProtocol - Sending Login Request"
+  - A: This is usually misconfiguration of Hytera repeater, if you do not see any logs with 'RDAC' or the long packet with 'REPEATER SNMP CONFIGURATION' info.
+In such cases you should check if the Hytera repeater is programmed correctly as slave and the IP/ports do match the HHB startup log saying 'Hytera Repeater is expected to connect at xxx.xxx.xxx.xxx'

 ----